rzehumat/ctuThesis2/README.md

-Alternative thesis template.
+Alternative template for thesis in LaTeX.
 Optimized for FNSPE CTU, but could be used anywhere else just by modifying university name etc.

-It is not my piece of work and therefore I do not have any author rights.
+This is not my original work -- it has been created by rewriting the template from KSI FNSPE (link below)

 This template is not an official one, there are more available at CTU.
 Ask your supervisor, which one should you use!
 For other CTU templates for theses, see
 - [Tomas Hejda's template for CTU theses](https://github.com/tohecz/ctuthesis),